yanirs/yanirseroussi.com/content/posts/2014-01-19-kaggle-beginner-tips/index.md

 type: post
 date: 2014-01-19T10:34:28+00:00
 url: /2014/01/19/kaggle-beginner-tips/
-categories:
-  - Kaggle
 tags:
   - data science
-  - kaggle
+  - Kaggle
-  - kaggle beginners
+  - Kaggle beginners

 ---
 These are few points from an email I sent to members of the [Data Science Sydney Meetup][1].
 I suppose other Kaggle beginners may find it useful.